Newport

 Get / set configuration of some of the controller’s features.

 Configuration is given as a bit mask.
-If changed, please save the settings afterwards if you would like to do so.
-See save_settings.
+If changed, please save the settings afterward if you would like to do so.
+See

 type automatically when commanded to move.